Baseline Food Approach

 Method

-5. Finish: Add lemon juice.
-Rest covered 5 min, serve.
+6. Finish: Add the lemon juice.
+Rest covered 5 minutes, then serve.

 Body & Sensory Notes